slott56/simple-rss-status/docs/_build/html/_sources/architecture.rst.txt

 We use the names "dump" and "load" to be consistent with other serialization packages.
 We could use ``json.dump()`` or ``yaml.dump()`` instead of writing in CSV notation.

-..  autofunction:: xml_parsing.csv_dump
+..  autofunction:: rss_status.csv_dump

-..  autofunction:: xml_parsing.csv_load
+..  autofunction:: rss_status.csv_load

 Transformations
 ---------------